viniciusbo/m5-palnagotchi/README.md

 - Top bar shows UPS level and uptime.
 - Bottom bar shows total friends made in this run, all time total friends between parenthesis (needs EEPROM) and signal strengh indicator of closest friend.
 - Nearby pwnagotchis show all nearby units and its signal strength.
+- Palnagotchi gets a random mood every minute or so.

 ## Why?